MuddySpud/MuddySpud.github.io/docs/DocumentationHell.md

 {: .nt-fr-ul-header}

 - Is a Text Editor for authoring documentation in structured text files.
-- Builds guides that adapt their content based on user choices.
-- Ensures consistency by reusing text components instead of copying them.

-It is designed for scenarios where traditional manuals fail: documenting intricate systems, or complex troubleshooting.
+- Is designed for documenting intricate systems, or complex troubleshooting - scenarios where traditional manuals fail.

-This website is built with it.
-The 'Vertical Kitchen Garden Planner' embedded below is a single guide that illustrates the depth of complexity possible.
+This website is a guide built with it and the 'Vertical Kitchen Garden Planner' below, is a component embedded within it to give an idea of the complexity these guides can manage.

 ### The Problem with Traditional Manuals